 The Chase Sapphire Preferred is our favorite overall travel credit card for beginners to miles and points.
-The $95 annual fee is a reasonable price to pay for the 60,000 Chase Ultimate Rewards point sign-up bonus you’ll earn after spending $4,000 on purchases in the first three months of account opening, as well as ongoing earning rates of 2x points on travel and dining and 1x points on everything else.
+The $95 annual fee is a reasonable price to pay for the 60,000 Chase Ultimate Rewards point sign-up bonus you’ll earn after spending $4,000 on purchases in the first three months of account opening, as well as ongoing earning rates of 2 points per dollar on travel and dining and 1 point per dollar on everything else.

 Most people approved for this card have credit scores in the range of 700 and above.
 As this is considered a mid-level card, it would be tough to get approved with no credit history.
 This was the first travel card I applied for, and while my credit score was about 760 at the time, I had very little income.
 This was also the first travel card team member Jasmin was approved for, and her credit score was around 750 at the time.

 You can read our full review of the Chase Sapphire Preferred card here.

 The Chase Sapphire Reserve is the only “premium” credit card on our list, meaning it carries exceptional travel and purchase benefits in addition to its hefty $550 annual fee.
 But you’ll receive up to $300 in travel credits annually, great earning rates (3 points per dollar on travel and dining and 1 point per dollar on everything else), and 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months of account opening.

 This is probably the toughest card to get approved for on this list because you typically need at least a ~725 credit score plus a steady income.
 The Chase Sapphire Reserve is a Visa Infinite credit card, meaning you typically need to qualify for a credit limit of at least $10,000 (though there are some exceptions).
 Team member Jasmin was approved with an 800+ credit score.